Gaius-Augustus/Augustus/README-cgp.txt

 8. SQLITE ACCESS
 ------------------

-I addition to the Mysql, sequences and hints can be accessed using an SQLite database.
+Alternatively to Mysql, sequences and hints can also be accessed using an SQLite database (in our experience the sqlite access runs more stabe than the mysql).
 Other than the Mysql database that stores the full sequences, the SQLite database only stores file offsets to achieve random access to the genome files.